cchulo-archive/cchulo.codes/README.md

 Create tags in "Tags" collection type to associate with articles.

-You will need to refresh
+You will need to refresh the client app (.NET/Angular) by hitting F5 on web browser for it to pull latest blog posts

 ---